apache/druid/docs/ingestion/hadoop.md

 ## Kerberized Hadoop clusters

-By default druid can use the exisiting TGT kerberos ticket available in local kerberos key cache.
+By default druid can use the existing TGT kerberos ticket available in local kerberos key cache.
 Although TGT ticket has a limited life cycle, therefore you need to call `kinit` command periodically to ensure validity of TGT ticket.
 To avoid this extra external cron job script calling `kinit` periodically,